mochen862/data-engineering-projects/amazon-web-scraping-mechanical-keyboard/README.md

-# smile.amazon.co.uk web scraping for Garmin watches
+# smile.amazon.co.uk web scraping for mechanical keyboards
 - returning a pandas dataframe with the product title, price and rating